 Estimated tuition and fees noted in the catalog and the schedules are subject to change.
 Check with Registration and Records or the Bursar for the current tuition and fees.
-Students expecting to receive financial aid should contact the Financial Aid Office.
+Students expecting to receive financial aid should contact the Financial Aid Office at (630) 466-5774.